ArfatMateen/Data_Modeling_with_Postgres/README.md

 ## File Structure

-1. Dataset (Available in data folder):
+1. Dataset available in data folder:

     - `Song Dataset`: Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
 For example, here are file paths to two files in this dataset.